DiscoFT/DiscoFT/README.md

-DiscoFT is still a work in progress!
+How to use
 --
 Using your terminal window, navigate using the cd command to your project folder where the DiscoFT has been located.

-python -V to check your version.
-This runs on 3.9.5.
+Use "python -V" to check your version.
+This tool was made using Python 3.9.5.

-Before running the program ou will need to run some commands to give access to certain modules.
+Before running the program you will need to run some commands to give access to certain modules if you don't already have them.

 pip install pyqt5
 pip install numpy